Discover Swiss Financial Secrets That Maximize Your Money!

 You must pay 0.50 CHF per recurring order with a private account.
 They will be free with the shareholder account.

-The Maestro (or V Pay) costs 40 CHF per year.
-The first year is free with the shareholder account.
-They also have some credit cards but do not have good options.
-So you should look elsewhere for credit cards.
+The Maestro (or V Pay) costs 40 CHF per year, but the first year is free with the shareholder account.
+They also have some credit cards, but they are not good options, so you should look elsewhere for credit cards.

 Withdrawing money at the Raiffeisen ATMs is always free.
 However, using another ATM will cost you 2 CHF with a private account.
 As a shareholder, you will get 12 withdrawals per year for free.